fairlington/fairlington/content/posts/2024-01-07 Original Brochures/index.md

 ## Prices

 Price information for Fairlington units was also included in the sales brochures.
-The lists we have include prices for the Villages and the Mews.
+The lists we have include prices for the Arbor, the Mews, and the Villages.
 It's likely that lists for other communities were produced as well.

+{{< imgresize o=492x src="files/prices-arbor" >}}
 {{< imgresize o=492x src="files/prices-mews-1975-10-03.png" >}}
 {{< imgresize o=492x src="files/prices-mews-1976-02-27.png" >}}
+{{< imgresize o=492x src="files/prices-villages-1976-07-20.png" >}}
+{{< imgresize o=492x src="files/prices-villages-1976-12-09.png" >}}
+{{< imgresize o=492x src="files/prices-villages-1977-05-30.png" >}}
+{{< imgresize o=492x src="files/prices-villages-1977-08-01.png" >}}
-{{< imgresize o=492x src="files/prices-villages.png" >}}
+{{< imgresize o=492x src="files/prices-south-fairlington.png" >}}

-The price lists for the Mews are dated a few months apart, and the prices for a few of the units changed between those dates — whether in response to varying demand for particular units, or due to the considerable inflation that was present in that era.
-(Inflation would go far higher as the 1970's came to a close.)
+Some of the price lists are dated a few months apart, and the prices for a few of the units changed between those dates — whether in response to varying demand for particular units, or due to the considerable inflation that was present in that era.
+(Inflation would rise far higher as the 1970's came to a close.)

 We also have detailed price sheets for a few individual units — Berkeley, Dominion, Georgetown, Richmond, Sherwood, and Staunton.
+- **UPDATE 2025/04/29**: we now have more price lists [available here](/floor-plans).

 {{< imgresize o=492x src="files/prices-berkeley.png" >}}
 {{< imgresize o=492x src="files/prices-dominion.png" >}}